Animal physiotherapy is considered an essential addition to the medical and surgical treatment of animals

 The purpose of physiotherapy is to restore and maintain mobility, function, independence and performance.
-Animal physiotherapy is now considered an essential addition to medical and surgical treatment of animals and is applied in several treatments, from the management of joint or spinal problems to rehabilitation after fractures or injury.
+It is applied in several treatments, from the management of joint or spinal problems to rehabilitation after fractures or injury.

 As an animal physiotherapist you'll cover the treatment of domestic pets, farm animals and exotic pets, though horses, dogs and cats are the most common.
 Typical procedures include: